open-policy-agent/opa/docs/content/rest-api.md

 (useful for "ready" checks at startup).

 #### Query Parameters
-`bundle` - Boolean parameter to account for bundle activation status in response.
+`bundles` - Boolean parameter to account for bundle activation status in response.
+This includes
+            any discovery bundles or bundles defined in the loaded discovery configuration.
 `plugins` - Boolean parameter to account for plugin status in response.

 #### Status Codes
 - **200** - OPA service is healthy.
-If `bundle=true` then all configured bundles have been activated.
+If the `bundles` option is specified then all configured bundles have been activated.
 If the `plugins` option is specified then all plugins are in an OK state.
 - **500** - OPA service is not healthy.
-If `bundle=true` this can mean any of the configured bundles have not yet been activated.
+If the `bundles` option is specified this can mean any of the configured bundles have not yet been activated.
 If the `plugins` option is specified then at least one plugin is in a non-OK state.

-> *Note*: The bundle activation check is only for initial startup.
+> *Note*: The bundle activation check is only for initial bundle activation.
 Subsequent downloads will not affect the health check.
 The [Status](../management/#status) API should be used for more fine-grained bundle status monitoring.